IRC-SPHERE/dictionary_learning/README.md

-# Dictionary Learning
+# Introduction

-This is a loose wrapper of dictionary learning around the [SPArse Modeling Software](http://spams-devel.gforge.inria.fr/) (SPAMS) library.
+This is a loose wrapper of dictionary learning around the [SPArse Modeling Software](http://spams-devel.gforge.inria.fr/) (SPAMS) library and was used to generate the baseline models in "BDL.NET: Bayesian dictionary learning in Infer.NET" which was presented at the international workshop on machine learning for signal processing in 2016.
+The article can be found on [IEEExplore](http://ieeexplore.ieee.org/document/7738851/) or [Research Gate](https://www.researchgate.net/publication/308986489_BDLNET_Bayesian_dictionary_learning_in_InferNET).

+If using this code please cite the paper:

+> Diethe, Tom, Niall Twomey, and Peter Flach.
+"BDL.
+NET: Bayesian dictionary learning in Infer.
+NET."
+Machine Learning for Signal Processing (MLSP), 2016 IEEE 26th International Workshop on.
+IEEE, 2016.

+For a BibTeX reference:

+    @INPROCEEDINGS{diethe2016bdl,
+        author={T. Diethe and N. Twomey and P. Flach}, booktitle={2016 IEEE 26th International Workshop on Machine Learning for Signal Processing (MLSP)}, title={BDL.NET: Bayesian dictionary learning in Infer.NET},
+        year={2016},
+        pages={1-6},
+        doi={10.1109/MLSP.2016.7738851},
+        month={Sept}
+    }

+# Installation

 I have found that SPAMS has been tricky to install in the past.
 The simplest and most consistent way of installing it for me has been to rely on [anaconda python](https://www.continuum.io/downloads).
 The following three commands create a virtual environment called `dictionary_learning` and installs `python-spams` to it: